An Axiom System for Feedback Centralities: Proofs

-\subsection{Proof of Theorems~\ref{theorem:kp} and~\ref{theorem:ev}}
+\subsection{Proof of Theorems~\ref{theorem:si} and~\ref{theorem:ev}}

-In this section, we present the full proofs of Theorems~\ref{theorem:kp} and~\ref{theorem:ev} which state that our axioms uniquely characterize Katz prestige and Eigenvector centrality.
-More in detail, we begin with Lemma~\ref{lemma:ev-kp:equal-on-regular} in which we prove that Eigenvector centrality is equal to Katz prestige in every out-regular graph.
-Then, in Lemmas~\ref{lemma:axioms:kp} and~\ref{lemma:axioms:ev} we show that Katz prestige and Eigenvector centrality indeed satisfy our axioms.
-Lemmas~\ref{lemma:ev-kp:super-regular-graphs} and~\ref{lemma:ev-kp:regular-graphs} state that any centrality measure satisfying our axioms indicate the same centralities for particular subclasses of graphs.
-Finally, in Lemma~\ref{lemma:kp:all-graphs} we prove that LOC, ED, NC, EM, and CY uniquely characterize Katz prestige and in Lemma~\ref{lemma:ev:all-graphs} that LOC, ED, NC, EC, and CY uniquely characterize Eigenvector centrality.
+In this section, we present the full proofs of Theorems~\ref{theorem:si} and~\ref{theorem:ev} which state that our axioms uniquely characterize Seeley index and Eigenvector centrality.
+More in detail, we begin with Lemma~\ref{lemma:ev-si:equal-on-regular} in which we prove that Eigenvector centrality is equal to Seeley index in every out-regular graph.
+Then, in Lemmas~\ref{lemma:axioms:si} and~\ref{lemma:axioms:ev} we show that Seeley index and Eigenvector centrality indeed satisfy our axioms.
+Lemmas~\ref{lemma:ev-si:super-regular-graphs} and~\ref{lemma:ev-si:regular-graphs} state that any centrality measure satisfying our axioms indicate the same centralities for particular subclasses of graphs.
+Finally, in Lemma~\ref{lemma:si:all-graphs} we prove that LOC, ED, NC, EM, and CY uniquely characterize Seeley index and in Lemma~\ref{lemma:ev:all-graphs} that LOC, ED, NC, EC, and CY uniquely characterize Eigenvector centrality.

 \begin{lemma} For every graph $G=(V,E,b,c) \in \mathcal{G}^{EV}$ that is out-regular we have

 \end{lemma} \begin{proof} Since there exist $\lambda \in \mathbb{R}_{\ge 0}$ such that $\deg^+_u(G)=\lambda$ for every $u \in V$, for every node $v \in V$ and step $t \in \mathbb{N}$ we get